jqueuniet/netbox-go/apiv4_2/docs/BriefModuleTypeRequest.md

 ### NewBriefModuleTypeRequest

-`func NewBriefModuleTypeRequest(manufacturer BriefManufacturerRequest, model string, ) *BriefModuleTypeRequest`
+`func NewBriefModuleTypeRequest(manufacturer BriefDeviceTypeRequestManufacturer, model string, ) *BriefModuleTypeRequest`

 NewBriefModuleTypeRequest instantiates a new BriefModuleTypeRequest object This constructor will assign default values to properties that have it defined,